5 Questions to Help You Choose the Best Retirement Plan

 Putting aside money for the future will, naturally, lower the amount you’re left with to spend in the present.
 But how much it impacts your take-home pay depends on the type of retirement account you use.
 It all comes down to how much of your income the IRS is able to tax.

 • Traditional 401(k) and IRA contributions leave you with more paycheck now.
 The magic of pre-tax contributions is that the money you stash in your retirement account lowers your taxable income on a dollar-for-dollar basis.
-That leaves less of your earnings (your salary minus your contributions) for the payroll tax wolves to dine on … until retirement, when you’re required to pay income taxes on distributions from the account.
+That leaves less of your earnings (your salary minus your contributions) for payroll tax to take, until retirement when you’re required to pay income taxes on distributions from the account.

 • Roth 401(k) and IRA contributions take a bigger bite out of your take-home pay.
 Roths are funded with post-tax dollars.
 That means the IRS gets to include the amount you save in the “we can tax it” pile when it adds up your taxable gross income for the year.
 The result is reduced take-home pay.
 However, when it’s time to start withdrawing funds in retirement, you won’t owe taxes on distributions since you paid your tab upfront.